|Professor in Durham Law School||PCL121||+44 (0) 191 33 42831|

 - Fenwick, Helen.
 (2012).
 Replacing the Human Rights Act with a British Bill of Rights: creating greater Parliamentary autonomy on human rights matters.
 In Confronting the Human Rights Act: contemporary themes and perspectives.
 Kang-Riou, Nicolas, Milner, Jo & Nayak, Suryia Routledge.
 291-326.

 - Phillipson, Gavin. & Fenwick, Helen.
 (2012).
 UK counter-terror law post 9/11: initial acceptance of extraordinary measures and the partial return to human rights norms.
 In Global Anti-Terrorism Law & Policy (2nd ed).
 Ramraj, V. Hor, M. Roach, K. & Williams, G. Cambridge: Cambridge University Press.
 481-513.

 - Fenwick, Helen.
 (2010).
 Introduction.
 In Supperstone, Goudie & Walker: Judicial Review.
-General Editors: Sir Michael Supperstone; James Goudie QC; and The Honourable Mr Justice Walker.
-Editor for the Fourth edition: Helen Fenwick.
-London: LexisNexis.
+Sir Michael Supperstone, James Goudie QC, The Honourable Mr Justice Walker & Helen Fenwick London: LexisNexis.